A.1 Introduction#

 ...

-├── [public]/ || public rivt files
+├── [Public]/ || public rivt files

-├── [publish]/ || report and doc files
+├── [Publish]/ || doc and report files

-├── [src]/ | source files
+├── [Src]/ | source files provided by authors

-├── [stored]/ || stored rivt files
+├── [Stored]/ || stored files written by rivtlib

 └── README.txt || searchable text report